Azure-Samples/aks-store-demo/README.md

 To learn how to depoy this app on AKS, see [Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Azure CLI](https://learn.microsoft.com/azure/aks/learn/quick-kubernetes-deploy-cli).

+> [!NOTE]
-> Note: The above article shows a simplified version of the store app with some services removed.
+> The above article shows a simplified version of the store app with some services removed.
 For the full application, you can use the `aks-store-all-in-one.yaml` file in this repo.

 ## Run on any Kubernetes